 AI picks two random voices and performs your conversation back to you as a full dramatic dialogue.
 Picture a BBC Radio 4 drama, except the entire script was written on the toilet.
 Which, to be fair, describes a lot of BBC Radio 4.

-AI generates an animated replay with random characters acting out your conversation.
-It's like a short film, except the entire screenplay was written in a toilet.
+AI will generate an animated replay with random characters acting out your conversation.
+Like a short film, except the entire screenplay was written in a toilet.
 Which, to be fair, describes most British cinema.
+Not in the app yet — we're working on it.

 Just you, your phone, and whatever Tesco had left on the shelf.

-Someone is on it right now.
+Launching soon on the App Store and Google Play.
+Someone will be on it.
 Sat exactly where you are.
 Staring at their phone.
 Waiting.